 Our Treatment Approach

 Regardless of their primary concerns, youth are encouraged to actively participate in their therapy and often will be asked to practice the techniques in between sessions.
-Parents, teachers, and other adults around the child learn strategies to support the child's progress, often acting as "coaches" to help children and adolescents put into practice the skills they have learned.
-Once the skills are learned and practiced, clients can keep using what they have learned in therapy to approach other problems in their lives.
-CBT can be used alone or with medication, depending on the severity and nature of each client’s problem.
+Parents, teachers, and other caregivers around the child learn strategies to support the youth’s progress, often acting as "coaches" to help youth put into practice the skills they have learned.
+Once the skills are learned and practiced, youth can keep using what they have learned in therapy to approach other problems in their lives.
+Therapy can be used alone or with medication, depending on the severity and nature of each client’s problem.

 Back to Top